Who is eligible to participate in the program?

 What about transportation expenses?

-All SAPHIR trainees will be provided with round-trip airfare from their hometown to UCLA and from UCLA to their international site.
+All SAPHIR trainees will be provided with round-trip airfare from their hometown to Los Angeles and from Los Angeles to their international site.

 Where will I live?